Our Lead Management Program: Ensuring Safety, Quality and Education

 - Where can I find out more about Spartanburg Water’s water quality?

-We produce our annual Water Quality Report to inform customers about monitoring results and the quality of their drinking water.
+We produce our annual Water Quality Report to keep you informed about monitoring results and the quality of your drinking water.
 This report is prepared in accordance with the EPA’s Safe Drinking Water Act Amendment.
 Our tap water surpasses the EPA’s strict health standards.
 To view the report, visit www.spartanburgwater.org/waterqualityreport.